albrat/alexa-avs-sample-app/README.md

 **Step 2**: Edit the text file ssl.cnf, which is an SSL configuration file.
 Fill in appropriate values in place of the placeholder text that starts with YOUR_.

 Note that **countryName** must be two characters.
 If it is not two characters, certificate creation will fail.
+[Here's](https://gist.github.com/ajotwani/a0d54110a968c984fd0b) what the ssl.cnf file would look like, replacing country, state, locality with your respective info.

 **Step 3**: Make the certificate generation script executable by typing: